-Jackie and Carl started saving for retirement in their early 20s, putting aside a portion of their income and any additional raises they received.
+Jackie and Carl, who are now snowbirds, started saving for retirement in their early 20s, putting aside a portion of their income and any additional raises they received.
 This approach enabled them to retire early and savor their golden years.
 However, they realized that they should have worked a little longer instead of retiring early.
 They went back to work part-time to have something to do and to help pay for some expenses.

 Their advice?
 Start saving early and consistently, and allocate a portion of every raise towards your retirement account to build a bigger nest egg and enjoy a more secure retirement.

 Linda’s retirement advice emphasizes the importance of prioritizing health before retirement.
 She suggests engaging in regular physical activity, addressing health issues, and being mindful of the potential burden of rising healthcare costs in retirement.

 A focus on health and well-being can lead retirees to a higher quality of life with lower healthcare costs, culminating in a more enjoyable and secure retirement.
 Linda’s advice reminds us that health is wealth, especially when planning for our golden years.